gophercoders/website/content/lessons/KS2/lower/selection.md

 you can compare a variable to a number.
 This is another use for variables.

-As we will show you this is not a limiting as it seems.
+As we will show you, this is not a limiting as it seems.
 You can write almost any question.

 ### Comparisons
-If you wanted to compare to numbers in maths you would use the less than, <,  or greater than, >, symbols.
-Remember the crocodile rule, the larger number is a the open end of the arrow.
+If you wanted to compare two numbers in maths you would use the less than, <,  or greater than, >, symbols.
+Remember the crocodile rule, the larger number is the open end of the arrow.
 The less than symbol is
 typed <kbd>Shift</kbd>+<kbd>,</kbd>.
 The greater than symbol is typed
 <kbd>Shift</kbd>+<kbd>.</kbd>.